xxcisxxc/SIMLR-python/README.md

 If you first run these codes, please enter src directory and run setup.py using command `python setup.py build`
 Then a sub-directory named 'build' will be automatically produced.
-Copy all the files in '/build/lib...' into the directory src. *This procedure is to help compile all the C/C++ files.*
+Copy all the files in '/build/lib...' into the directory src. *This procedure helps compile all the C/C++ files.*

 All the data sets are saved in .pkl files which is convenient to use in python.
 Their original data are saved in .csv files.